rumi-chan/Sakura/README.md

 1. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 1. Push to the Branch (`git push origin feature/AmazingFeature`)
 2. [Open a Pull Request](https://github.com/rumi-chan/Sakura/pulls)
+> DM me if you want to contribute to the public version.

 ## Building
 ### Prerequisites